libvips/pyvips/doc/intro.rst

 Introduction
 ============

-This module wraps the libvips image processing library.
-It needs the libvips shared library on your library search path, version 8.2 or later.

 See the main libvips site for an introduction to the underlying library.
 These notes introduce the Python binding.